tornikeo/atomic-architects/README.md

 ### Other Caveats and tips

-In order to accelerate frame processing speed, ,ost segmentation and contour data is **downscaled by a factor of 4 when saved**.
+In order to accelerate frame processing speed, segmentation and contour data is **downscaled by a factor of 4 when saved**.
 This includes, for example, crystal segmentation data, marker bounding boxes, etc..
 It is thus important to upscale these results when reading from the JSON.
 All the necessary scaling is done in the `visualization` section after loading, which should be used as a guide to programmically correctly interpreting the results in the JSON.

 To increase OCR accuracy, add or remove `.tff` font files from `store/fonts`.
 The closer the added font is to the font used in creating marker symbols the higher the accuracy will be (Note for example, the curious shape of uppercase "N" in one of the videos, right now it is interpeted as "H", since the font files we found do not have that particular shape).
 Also, the hershey fonts don't seem to be the right fit, given the shape of "N" doesn't match.